 Here's what we look for in a DePaul student:

-- Is cooperative with teachers and administrators, and a good citizen with other students
+Is cooperative with teachers and administrators, and a good school citizen

 You do NOT have to have a formal diagnosis of dyslexia to apply to DePaul.